ly774508966/UnityEngineEx/README.md

 		}
 	}

-also any GameObject can be linked to any class or structure
+also any GameObject can be decomposed to any class or structure

 	public class Description
 	{